randomappleboi/Native-Wifi-for-Hackintoshes-with-Intel-Wireless-cards-on-macOS-sequoia/README.md

 That should look like this:
 ![BT](https://raw.githubusercontent.com/randomappleboi/Native-Wifi-for-Hackintoshes-with-Intel-Wireless-cards-on-macOS-sequoia/refs/heads/main/assets/S3/BT_PT.png) ![BT](https://raw.githubusercontent.com/randomappleboi/Native-Wifi-for-Hackintoshes-with-Intel-Wireless-cards-on-macOS-sequoia/refs/heads/main/assets/S3/BT_OCAT.png)

+You need to generate a new `System UUID` in your config.plist in your `PlatformInfo` and install the ROM `from System`, then choose `Mac` and click `Generate`.

+**Reboot.**

 Should it not work, please also try resetting NVRAM multiple times.
+---

 Disclaimer: I didn't do the "hard work", I only gathered information on the internet and wrote this tutorial.
 This is a temporary solution, and should be considered as such.